nwajiakuchika/Position-Salary-Analysis/README.md

 This project explores the relationship between employee job level and salaries using python.
-The analysis shows how salaries increases as position klevel rises,with executive roles earning higher level of compasention.
+The analysis shows how salaries increases as position level rises,with executive roles earning higher level of compasention.